rackerlabs/docs-developer-blog/_posts/2018-12-06-convert-a-non-container-database-to-a-multitentant-pluggable-database.md

 ### Conclusion

-When you convert a nonCDB database to a CDB database, you can choose from several options depending upon the size of the database.
+When you convert a non-CDB database to a CDB pluggable database, you can choose from several options depending upon the size of the database.

 If the database is very large, you might use the **NOCOPY** option.
 This minimizes the amount of extra space needed and reduces the time it takes to